 - Patch management would have ensured that you applied the correct software patches to any vulnerable systems in the minimum amount of time, reducing a Shellshock attacker’s window of opportunity even further.

-Exploits like Shellshock are rare, however the rate of cyber-attacks are rapidly increasing.
+Exploits like Shellshock are rare, however, as our UK Cyber Security Report reflects, the rate of cyber-attacks are rapidly increasing.
 Cyber Essentials provides a set of controls to mitigate the risk from common internet based threats.
 Whilst Cyber Essentials will not provide bullet-proof protection, it certainly reduces your company’s exposure to these threats and gives you the capability to respond to attacks quickly and efficiently.

 For more information on Mike’s work as an Information Security Consultant, visit www.csriskmanagement.co.uk.

 Read Hiscox’s Matt Webb on the dangers posed to small businesses by a hacker attack.
-For more information on Hiscox’s cyber and data insurance click here.
+For more information on Hiscox’s cyber liability insurance you can visit our policy page or read more on how to protect your business from cyber risk.

 Guest bloggers may post on this site.
 The views, opinions and positions expressed within these guest posts are those of the author alone and do not represent those of Hiscox or its employees.
 The accuracy, completeness and validity of any statements made within these guest blogs are not guaranteed and we accept no liability for any errors, omissions or representations or any liability regarding infringement of intellectual property rights.
 Our social media house rules which also include details on how to contact us about any concerns you have regarding our social media channels, can be found here.